bose-sayan/CP/README.md

 # CP
-Collection of notes and templates to important techniques, data structures, algorithms, etc. for CP
+Collection of notes and templates of important techniques, data structures, algorithms, etc. for competitive programming